 Our church believes in community and that is what Caring Ministry is all about.
 We want to make it easier for you to ask for support when you need it, and offer support when others are in need.
-If you have questions, contact our Caring Ministry Coordinator, Becky Evans email@example.com, or visit the Caring Community page for more information.
+If you have questions, contact our Caring Ministry Coordinator, Becky Evans email@example.com or call 515-421-8424., or visit the Caring Community page for more information.

 Religious Services Celebrants

-Ten or more members of the church who work with the ministers and with each other to play off our monthly themes in pursuit of excellent Sunday religious services that spark the mind, lighten the spirit, and touch the heart.
+Members of the church who work with the ministers and with each other to help create excellent Sunday religious services that spark the mind, lighten the spirit, and touch the heart.
 Celebrants are the congregation’s “living lectionary,” staying in close touch with the needs of our members and friends and striving to help respond to those needs in our services.
 A celebrant is assigned to each Sunday and then works closely with the preaching minister or guest speaker to prepare and then to conduct the service, possibly including the selection of readings, music, and other liturgical elements, such as opening words, meditations, and a celebrant reflection.
-A celebrant attends quarterly planning sessions in addition to the meetings required for working on particular services.
+Celebrants might also chose to craft their own sermons and preach at times.
+A celebrant attends monthly planning sessions with the Celebrant Team.

-Celebrants serve a two-year term upon invitation of the Senior Minister.
+Celebrants serve and continue to serve upon invitation of the Senior Minister.

 Council for Congregational Ministries (CCM)